1. /

 Spain’s capital really has it all: a high standard of living, an eclectic mix of people and cultures, amazing food, great parks, lively nightlife…

 But when is the best time to immerse yourself in madrileño life and make the most of the city?
 Well, that partly depends on what kind of person you are – do you love everything about the hot summer sun or are you at your best when wrapped up warm for winter?
-Each of the four seasons in Madrid has a distinct vibe, so here is what you have to look forward to depending on the time of year you come to study in Spain.
+Each of the four seasons in Madrid has a distinct vibe, so here is what you have to look forward to depending on the time of year you come.

 Come alive with Madrid in Spring